-The Atlanta Black Theatre Festival offers the nation's largest selection of world-class, Afro-centric theatre under one roof!
+The Atlanta Black Theatre Festival offers the nation's largest self-producing platform of world-class, Afro-centric theatre offered under one roof!

-Each year the Atlanta Black Theatre Festival presents a curated selection of world-class theatre sharing heartwarming stories of Africans from across the diaspora.
+Each year the Atlanta Black Theatre Festival presents a curated selection of the most incredible theatre sharing heartwarming stories of Africans from across the diaspora.

 In just seven short years, the Atlanta Black Theatre Festival has presented over 300 live events to thousands of art enthusiasts.
 Over 125 playwrights have found a platform to present their works.